-Furniture sliders can make your moving life a breeze, relatively speaking, but don't waste time trying to research the best slider set all on your own.
-Instead, use the information, advice, and tips we gathered in this buying guide to make your choice.
-We’ve got the knowhow you need to select the best furniture sliders for you.
+Furniture sliders can make moving a breeze, relatively speaking, but don't waste time trying to research the best slider set all on your own.

 You could certainly move furniture around without furniture sliders, but don’t start pushing, pulling, and lifting furniture until you weigh the impact these little gadgets can have.

 They make moving heavy furniture much easier.
 Furniture legs are designed for stability, not for their ability to scoot freely across a floor.
 Placing furniture sliders under them changes all that.

 They protect flooring.
 Sharp furniture legs and corners can mar carpet and vinyl floors as well as hardwood or laminate flooring.
 But the right furniture sliders for each flooring type can easily prevent massive amounts of damage.

 They are reusable.
 Many durable sliders are good for repeated use.

 Plastic: One popular type of furniture slider is crafted in hard plastic with a foam top.
 The plastic is smooth on the bottom to glide easily over floors, and the foam protects and grips the furniture legs.
 Plastic sliders come in various shapes and sizes.
 The round ones geared toward chair and table legs are typically three to five inches in diameter.